cosmos/cosmos/whitepaper.md

 to make security deposits in order to participate, and those deposits can be revoked when malicious behaviour is detected \cite{slasher}.

-Tendermint is a Byzantine Fault Tolerant (BFT) consensus protocol for asynchronous networks, notable for its simplicity, performance, and accountability.
+Tendermint is a Byzantine fault-tolerant (BFT) consensus protocol for asynchronous networks, notable for its simplicity, performance, and accountability.
 The protocol requires a fixed, known set of N validators, where the ith validator is identified by its public key, V_i.
 Consensus proceeds in